Temporary Assistance for Needy Families (TANF)

 The TANF block grant provides funding for states to help low income individuals to enter and remain in the workforce.
 It replaces the federal programs previously known as "welfare," and enables states to offer a wide variety of social services to:

 - assist needy families so that children can be cared for in their own homes;

 - reduce the dependency of needy parents by promoting job preparation, work and marriage;

 - prevent out-of-wedlock pregnancies; and

 - encourage the formation and maintenance of two-parent families

 It is important to note that many TANF recipients have physical or mental impairments.
 In addition, many TANF families include a child with a disability.
-The General Accounting Office found that 44% of parents receiving TANF had at least one physical or mental health impairment, three times higher than the rate of such impairments among adults not receiving TANF benefits.
-This confirmed findings from other studies that many parents on TANF have mental impairments such as intellectual disabilities, learning disabilities, severe depression, general anxiety disorder, post-traumatic stress disorder, and brain injury, as well as physical impairments .
+About 34 percent of parents receiving TANF report having had a work-limiting disability in one of more of the past 12 months.
+Studies have found that many parents on TANF have mental impairments such as intellectual disabilities, learning disabilities, severe depression, general anxiety disorder, post-traumatic stress disorder, and brain injury, as well as physical impairments .

 Personal Responsibility and Work Opportunities Reconciliation Act of 1996 (known as “welfare reform”) (42 USC § 603)

 Please see the table on the Funding for Federal Disability-related Programs page.